pekwm/pekwm/doc/autoproperties.md

 **Group (string)**

-Defines the name of the group.
-Also the section that contains all the grouping options.
+Defines the name of the group, in addition to containing all the grouping options.
 They are:

-* _Behind (bool)_, if true makes new clients of a group not to become the active one in the group.
+* _Behind (bool)_, if true, makes new clients of a group not become the active one in the group.
-* _FocusedFirst (bool)_, if true and there are more than one frame where the window could be autogrouped into, the currently focused frame is considered the first option.
+* _FocusedFirst (bool)_, if true, and there is more than one frame where the window could be autogrouped into, the currently focused frame is considered the first option.
-* _Global (bool)_, if true makes new clients start in a group even if the group is on another workspace or iconified.
+* _Global (bool)_, if true, makes new clients start in a group even if the group is on another workspace or iconified.
-* _Raise (bool)_, if true makes new clients raise the frame they open in.
+* _Raise (bool)_, if true, makes new clients raise the frame they open in.
 * _Size (integer), how many clients should be grouped in one group.

 **Icon (string)**